 Implementing Continuous Monitoring for SOC 2 Type 2 Controls

-By automating data collection with SIEM, EDR, and vulnerability scanners, you build the time-stamped audit trail every assessor expects.
-Routine scans and periodic recertifications set the baseline you’ll measure against.
+Automating data collection with SIEM, EDR, and vulnerability scanners builds the time-stamped audit trail every assessor expects.
+Routine scans and periodic recertifications set the baseline you measure against.

 Setting Up Automated Telemetry